Colourful Northern India

 Rates

-Average rate of exchange used USD1.00/ ZAR18.00 for Rand price indicated.
-Please use as a guideline only – final cost subject to rate of exchange at the time of confirmation and payment.
+Average rate of exchange used USD 1.00/ ZAR 17.00 for the Rand price indicated.
+Please use as a guideline only – final cost subject to the rate of exchange at the time of confirmation and payment.
 Flights excluded.

 Included